 Transfer credit does not get checked in this process unless we have equated a transfer course to a Kenyon course on your transcript.

 When you receive an override from the instructor, this does not register you for the course, you MUST add the course during registration.

-Enter the CRN's for any labs with lectures listed as the corequisite AT THE SAME TIME on web registration, otherwise the system will not register you for the lab.
+When entering CRN's for any labs with lectures listed as the corequisite, you must enter them at the same time in web registration or the system will not register you for the lab.

-When one of these wait list enabled courses reaches the enrollment limit, the next student who attempts to add the course will be informed that the course enrollment is filled and will be asked whether they would like to wait list.
-If you say yes, your name will be added to the list.
+- When a wait list enabled course reaches the enrollment limit, the next student who attempts to add the course will be informed that the course enrollment is filled and will be asked whether they would like to wait list.
+Saying yes will add your name to the list.

 You cannot sign up for these during web registration.
 Audits can be done on an enrollment change request form during the first seven class days of each semester.
 Forms for senior honors can be found in the Registrar's office or the Registrar's web page.
-Individual studies can be found online only and can only be turned in during the first seven class days and the form must be completed with a plan and all required signatures.
+Individual studies can only be found online and turned in during the first seven class days.
+The form must be fully completed and have all required signatures.

 To view your completed schedule:

-While faculty and staff stand ready to encourage and advise, the final responsibility for complying with College policies and procedures as well as for meeting degree requirements rests with the individual student.
-Students have access to all of the College policies in the Course Catalog and various Enrollment Instructions and are held accountable for their content.
+While faculty and staff stand ready to encourage and advise, the final responsibility for complying with College polices and procedures as well as for meeting degree requirements rests with the individual student.
+Students have access to all of the College policies in the Course Catalog and various enrollment instructions and are held accountable for their content.